dangowrt/owrt-ubi-installer/README.md

 #### Stock firmware version 1.1.01.272918 or higher, including 1.2.x require using the `_signed.itb` image instead.

-#### Assuming the device is running stock firmware version 1.0, and is brand new or just after factory reset.
+#### Assuming the device is running stock firmware, and is brand new or just after factory reset.

-**To be 100% on the safe side consider doing the [complete backup procedure](#device-flash-complete-backup-procedure) before proceeding with the installation.**

 1. Connect any of the LAN ports of the device directly to the Ethernet port of your computer.
 2. Set the IP address of your computer as `192.168.1.254` with netmask `255.255.255.0`, no gateway, no DNS.